 There are information boards along the route detailing the layout of the fort.
 Two of the information boards are on raised wooden platforms, with 3-5 steps to access.
 Three boards are at ground level.

-Guided walks to the fort site are recommended for visitors who have a good level of fitness as the walk is 3.5 hours in length, with some steep inclines and uneven terrain.
+Full Guided walks to the fort site are recommended for visitors who have a good level of fitness as the walk is 3.5 hours in length, with some steep inclines and uneven terrain.
+There is a short walk available from Newstead lasting 1.5 hours.
 We can arrange for small, adapted site walks for anyone who does not feel able to do the public walk, at no extra cost, subject to availability.
-Please get in touch with us to arrange
+Please get in touch with us to arrange.

 There are no public toilets at the fort site.
 The nearest ones can be found in Melrose or Earlston.